AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Baseline Model Descriptions

 \section{Baseline Model Descriptions}

-We provide a brief overview of the baseline models evaluated on the AirNav benchmark. \begin{itemize}[leftmargin=*, itemsep=0pt] \item \textbf{Seq2Seq} \cite{2017Vision}: A classic end-to-end model that directly encodes both language and visual inputs, mapping them to corresponding action sequences.
-This model serves as the basic comparison method. \item \textbf{CMA} \cite{anderson2018vision}: A model that employs a cross-modal attention mechanism, effectively integrating language and visual information to make navigation decisions. \item \textbf{Qwen2.5-VL (7B / 32B)} \cite{bai2025qwen25vltechnicalreport}: A MLLM developed and open-sourced by Qwen team, Alibaba Cloud.
+We provide a brief overview of the baseline models evaluated on the AirNav benchmark. \begin{itemize}[leftmargin=*, itemsep=0pt] \item \textbf{Seq2Seq} \cite{anderson2018vision}: A classic end-to-end model that directly encodes both language and visual inputs, mapping them to corresponding action sequences.
+This model serves as the basic comparison method. \item \textbf{CMA} \cite{hu2024generating}: A model that employs a cross-modal attention mechanism, effectively integrating language and visual information to make navigation decisions. \item \textbf{Qwen2.5-VL (7B / 32B)} \cite{bai2025qwen25vltechnicalreport}: A MLLM developed and open-sourced by Qwen team, Alibaba Cloud.
 It supports both image input and language understanding, with different parameter sizes, making it suitable for analyzing the impact of model capacity on navigation tasks. \item \textbf{Qwen3-VL-235B-A22B} \cite{bai2025qwen3vltechnicalreport}: A large-scale Mixture-of-Experts vision-language model released by the Qwen team, with 235B total parameters and 22B activated parameters per token, making it a strong reference model for evaluating the upper-bound performance of general-purpose MLLMs in navigation tasks. \item \textbf{LLaMA-3.2-11B-Vision} \cite{grattafiori2024llama}: An open-source MLLM released by Meta, which combines image recognition and language reasoning abilities to evaluate the perceptual and decision-making capabilities of LLM in navigation tasks. \item \textbf{GPT-4o} \cite{openai2024gpt4ocard}: A powerful multimodal general-purpose model launched by OpenAI, supporting joint text and image input.
-With its excellent reasoning capabilities, it serves as an important reference for evaluating task performance. \item \textbf{GPT-5} \cite{openai2025gpt5}: OpenAI's latest multimodal large language model, further enhancing reasoning capabilities and performing excellently across various general tasks. \end{itemize}
+With its excellent reasoning capabilities, it serves as an important reference for evaluating task performance.

+\item \textbf{$\pi_0$} \cite{black2024pi_0}: A generalist Vision-Language-Action model pre-trained on large-scale robot manipulation data, built upon PaliGemma with a flow-matching action expert.
+Since $\pi_0$ originally outputs continuous actions, we replace its action head with a discrete action prediction head to adapt it to the UAV VLN task.

+\item \textbf{OpenVLA} \cite{kim2025openvla}: An open-source 7B-parameter Vision-Language-Action model built upon the Prismatic-7B VLM backbone (Llama 2 7B with fused DINOv2 and SigLIP visual encoders), fine-tuned on 970K real-world robot manipulation trajectories from the Open X-Embodiment dataset.